Simon Gotch

-Seth Lesser (born October 18, 1982), better known by the ring name Simon Gotch, is an American professional wrestler.
+Seth Lesser (born October 18, 1982), better known by the ring name Simon Gotch, is an American professional wrestler. currently performs on the independent circuit.
 He is best known for his time in WWE, where he held the NXT Tag Team Championship as one-half of The Vaudevillains along with Aiden English and also worked for the main roster on its SmackDown brand.
 He also competed for Major League Wrestling (MLW).

 From 2002 until 2013, he worked under the ring name Ryan Drago, invoking the image of early 20th century professional wrestlers or strongmen.
 In 2013 he joined WWE, retaining the "classic wrestler" image, but being renamed "Simon Gotch" (after Frank Gotch and Karl Gotch), together with Aiden English they often appeared in silent movie segments.
 After leaving WWE he began to use the name Simon Grimm, but was legally able to use the name Simon Gotch in April 2018.

 Early life

 Lesser was born on October 18, 1982, in Santa Rosa, California.
 He is Jewish.